 Award winners and their mentors will be acknowledged in the spring at an event where they will meet the selection committee.

 The Office for Undergraduate Studies will notify various university and other publications about the winners, both in the spring after the awards and in the fall after the symposium.

-In cases in which events prevent students or mentors from starting or completing the project, they should reimburse in part or all the university's check.
+For their participation, faculty mentors will receive $1,000 in research funds.
+Checks must be paid before April 30, 2016.
+In cases in which events prevent students or mentors from starting the project, they should reimburse the university's award/stipend.

-At the end of the registration period in April, the Office for Undergraduate Studies will check to ensure that fellows are indeed registered for fall 2013 classes.
-Fellows must be undergraduates.
-Their fall 2013 classes can be at AU or at AU Abroad.
+At the end of the registration period in April 2016, the Office for Undergraduate Studies will check to ensure that fellows are registered for fall 2016 classes.